Ocean cruising in France

-J'aime la France – the country of fine cheese, finer wine, patisseries, chateaus, the City of Lights and the Cote d’Azur.
+France cruises are the perfect way to experience the country of fine cheese, finer wine, patisseries, chateaus, the City of Lights and the Cote d’Azur.
 France is a fantastic cruise destination, with ports on the Northern, Western and Southern coastlines like Le Havre, La Rochelle, Marseille and Nice.
 Its history is fascinating and tumultuous, resulting in countless wars, a bloody revolution and the forming of an empire – and as a result, there are countless châteaus and museums.
 Head to northern France for Gothic medieval cities and rugged shores, wander through the twinkling streets of Paris nibbling on a croissant and sip rosé wine in a luscious vineyard in Provence.
 France is the epitome of joie de vivre.

 Rouen is a city steeped in history, the site of many plagues, a fire and English occupation during the Hundred Years War.
 As a result, Rouen is one of the most fascinating cities in Normandy, greeting travellers with medieval and historical treasures at every corner like the soaring Gothic cathedral and narrow alleys of beautiful wood-fronted houses.
 Rouen is also the site where French heroine Joan of Arc was burned at the stake, and visiting the new Historical Jeanne d’Arc museum is a must – a multimedia and immersive experience in the location of her second trial.

-The City of Lights is one of those places that captures your heart and doesn’t let go.
+A France cruise highlight includes the City of Lights, which is one of those places that captures your heart and doesn’t let go.
 Watched over by the twinkling Eiffel Tower, Paris is one of the most beautiful and culturally rich capitals in the world, a leader in fashion, food and art.
 Start your journey on the banks of the Seine, stroll past Notre-Dame Cathedral, Musée d'Orsay and the Louvre – home of the Mona Lisa – before heading down the glamorous Champs-Élysées, popping in patisseries and designer boutiques.
 High up on the hill you’ll find artsy Montmartre, once the centre of Bohemian Belle Epoque Paris and home to rustic, absinthe bars, the windmills of the Moulin Rouge and the Sacré-Cœur standing watch of the city.

 Bordeaux is like Disneyland for wine lovers, where everything revolves around food wine – and seriously good wine that is.
 The city itself is on the Garonne River and a popular river cruise destination, rich in heritage and culture – yet also modern and forward-thinking – and has many fantastic sites like Gothic Cathédrale Saint-André and Musée des Beaux-Arts de Bordeaux.
 The star of Bordeaux, however, is Saint-Émilion, a charming village and Unesco World Heritage Site on the banks of the Dordogne.
 Saint Emilion is surrounded by vineyards and watched over by the 12th-century church and bell tower.
 Head to the main square, find a cellar or café and relax with a big glass of cab sav.